cyevgeniy/lmst/README.md

 ## How it's different

-- Small JS bundle size - **up to 10 kB**, and this limit won't be increased in the future.
+- Small JS bundle size - **up to 10 kB** brotlied, and this limit won't be increased in the future.
-  This is the mandatory requirement
+  This is the mandatory requirement.
 - Classic, familiar ui layout.
 Lmst has simple ui, which reduces visual load on a user.
   It looks more like a website than a "web app".